 Wood or Eco buddhism – s. m. [from lat. selva, wood, from greek oikos, home, land, environment] – Practice of meditation in the woods, inspired by buddhist patriarches’ teachings and trainings; it considers exercises of seated meditation (zazen) and walking meditation, reading of classics and writing poems.
 It is preferably to make experience into the wild distant forests in the mountains, or in woods in the countryside, but it is possible also in arboretum and private or public city gardens.

 ZEN ATQUE NATURA MATRES SUNT

-Just a curious alchemy: zen, nature and poetry’s roots mix together to create a language both concrete and imaginative.
+Just an alchemy: zen, nature and poetry’s roots mix together to create a language both concrete and imaginative.
 Everyday Fratus practices zen meditation.
 Everyday he learns from the teachings of eminent masters, in part of the Caodong / Soto lineage and in part of the Linji / Rinzai School.
 His main references are masters Eihei Dogen, Daito Kokushi and Yotaku Bankei, not forgetting the foundamental echoes of spiritual examples in Christian world, such as mystical saints, first Francescans, modern and contemporary hermits.

 Hi founded the Ne-an or little hermitage of roots, Eremo delle radici.
 For centuries monks and hermits practiced ascetic traditions in woods and mountains, a way sometimes called shugyō-an (shugyō, practice and an, hermitage, 庵), from which the inspiration of the name, Ne-an (根, ne, root, and 庵, an, hermitage).